Blinis

 Classic Toppings

-The traditional blini russian toppings are smoked salmon with crème fraîche and dill, or caviar with sour cream if the occasion calls for it.
-Cream cheese with cucumber and lemon zest is a lighter option.
-Beetroot blitzed with cream cheese and topped with fresh horseradish gives you something earthy and sharp that works particularly well with the buckwheat flavour in the blinis.
+Traditional Russian toppings are smoked salmon with crème fraîche and dill, or caviar with sour cream if you are going all out.
+Cream cheese with thin slices of cucumber and a little lemon zest is a lighter but still very good option.
+Beetroot blended with cream cheese and topped with a bit of fresh horseradish gives you something earthy and sharp that works beautifully with the buckwheat in the blinis.